General Transfer Questions

 Oregon State University will assess and award block transfer credit upon review of your military record.
 An evaluation report showing block transfer credit hours will be sent to you.
 Your major college will receive a copy of your evaluation report and the ACE recommendation guideline.

-A: Once the course is completed, please request an official transcript to be sent to the Office of Admissions.
-The transcript will be need to see reviewed to determine that the required coursework was completed with a grade of a C- or higher.
+A: No. In-progress courses do not fulfill admissions requirements.
+Once you complete your courses, please submit your application and request an official transcript to be sent to the Office of Admissions.
+The transcript will need to be reviewed to determine if the required coursework was completed with a grade C- or higher.

 A: No. Copies of Official transcripts from all prior colleges are required before your admission application will be reviewed for admission.